 Gotta love Up North Michigan shopping

 15 How about some Toe Jam to take home as a souvenir?
 Whaaat?
-Guests at Bear Lake Bed and Breakfast, Bear Lake, have that same reaction when innkeepers Cindi and Greg McPherson serve it to them.
-Combining apples, cherries, peaches and strawberries, Toe Jam — for “TOE-tally outrageous” — is the most popular product at Wee Bee Jammin’, a highly recommended store in Bear Lake.
+Combining apples, cherries, peaches, and strawberries, Toe Jam — for “TOE-tally outrageous” — is the most popular product at Wee Bee Jammin’, a highly recommended store in Bear Lake.
 Small and seasonal, featuring Michigan products.

 16 Hats for every season abound at Diversions on Front Street In Traverse City.
 Think ahead to winter because this store offers a first-rate selection of Stormy Kromer hats, now made in Ironwood, MI, and every bit as functional as the 1903 original, yet more stylish.
 Only a six-tenths-mile walk to your room at the elegant Wellington Inn, you’ll find many other diversions on TC’s main street for shopping and dining.

 17 Tamarack Gallery in Omena stands out among many fine art galleries in Northwest Michigan because it has benefited from the discerning vision of the same owner for all of its 46 years.
 Featuring the work of dozens of U.S. artists, the gallery includes fine art, fine crafts, outsider art, and folk art.
-Tamarack Gallery is only 15 miles north of Innisfaire Bed and Breakfast, Suttons Bay.
+Tamarack Gallery is only 15 miles north of Suttons Bay.

 18 Mooney’s Ben Franklin in East Tawas “is like a dollar store on steroids,” according to one of dozens of five-star Google reviews.
 “The place to find something you didn’t know you wanted,” says another.
 When Always a Holiday B&B owner Brenda Hawkins was moving to East Tawas, she stopped at a gas station and happened to mention she was opening a B&B on Newman Street.
 The attendant said, “Oh, that’s the street with the Ben Franklin store.”